-Salary The Committee increased Ms. Parker's salary by 8% to \$700,000, the amount provided in her new employment agreement, to reflect changes in the market for executive talent and her continued outstanding performance.
-Performance- based Bonus Target Bonus Ms. Parker's target bonus for fiscal 2013 is equal to 1.25 times her fiscal year end salary, as set forth in her employment agreement.
-Other Performance Factor The Committee applied a factor of 115% with respect to other performance factors for Ms. Parker in fiscal 2013 compared to a factor of 145% in fiscal 2012.
-The determination this year reflected Mr. Iger's recommendation and Ms. Parker's accomplishments during the year including: Ms. Parker continued to lead development of an efficient and effective human relations operating model including development of centers of excellence in talent acquisition and development of a shared services model for human relations functions; Ms. Parker continued to lead diversity and inclusion initiatives including improvements in diversity at the executive level, expanded hiring of veterans, launch of a global women and workplace initiative, and launch of an enterprise-wide Hispanic initiative; Ms. Parker led an initiative to harmonize compensation and benefit programs across the Company to promote efficient movement of talent within the Company; and Ms. Parker led the implementation of health care changes for the Company designed to provide competitive medical plan options, improve health care services and promote health and wellness programs for employees while reducing the rate of cost increases.
-Equity Award Value The equity award value for Ms. Parker is equal to two times her expected fiscal year end salary, as set forth in her employment agreement.
+Salary The Committee increased Ms. Parker's salary by 4% to \$730,000, to reflect changes in the market for executive talent and her continued outstanding performance.
+Performance- based Bonus Target Bonus Ms. Parker's target bonus for fiscal 2014 is equal to 1.25 times her fiscal year end salary, as set forth in her employment agreement.
+Other Performance Factor The Committee applied a factor of 200% with respect to other performance factors for Ms. Parker in fiscal 2014 compared to a factor of 115% in fiscal 2013.
+The determination this year reflected Mr. Iger's recommendation and Ms. Parker's accomplishments during the year including: Continued development of the human relations function including enhanced integration of talent strategies, realization of greater cost efficiencies, development of a new performance and succession planning strategy and harmonization of compensation and benefit programs across the Company; Leadership of an employee survey with record levels of participation and meaningful improvement across critical focus areas; Enhancement of recruitment practices including increased diversity at the executive level and expanded hiring of veterans; Implementation of strategic health care changes designed to provide market competitive options, improve health care services, promote health and wellness and lower overall cost increases; and Continued integration of strong global security practices responsive to potential terrorist and criminal threats, data security threats and protection of intellectual property.
+Equity Award Value The equity award value for Ms. Parker is equal to 2.7 times her fiscal year end salary (compared to the anticipated value of two times her fiscal year end salary set forth in her employment agreement) based on Mr. Iger's recommendation, Ms. Parker's continued outstanding performance and the market for executive talent.